eleonKT/eleonKT/README.md

 # Hello Everyone!
 My name is Erik Leon 👋🙂
 ![[ErikLeon]](https://github.com/eleonKT/readmeTest/blob/main/Introduction.jpeg)
 ## I'm a Software Engineering Student on his last year of bachelor's.
-(Finishing on Dec-2024).
+(Concluding in Dec-2024).

 ### I learned english by myself (with guidance of youtubers, podcast, different kind of websites, books and topics like Psychology, Technology, and more).